test-fullautomation/vscode-jsonp/README.md

 Registry](https://open-vsx.org/), so you can install it manually as following steps:

--   Get the latest extension [jsonp-x.x.x.vsix]{.title-ref} file from this repo.
+-   Get the latest extension *jsonp-x.x.x.vsix* file from this repo.
 -   Open [Visual Studio Code](https://code.visualstudio.com/) or
     [VSCodium](https://vscodium.com/), select **Extensions** Tab then
     chose **Install from VSIX**
--   Browse to the downloaded [jsonp-x.x.x.vsix]{.title-ref} file then install.
+-   Browse to the downloaded *jsonp-x.x.x.vsix* file then install.

-As soon as the installtion is completed, the files with [.jsonp]{.title-ref} will be recognized properly.
+As soon as the installtion is completed, the files with *.jsonp* will be recognized properly.

 ## Package Documentation